Eternals (film): Post-production

 In March 2020, Scanline VFX, one of the companies working on the film's visual effects, confirmed that they would be working remotely due to the COVID-19 pandemic.
 Industrial Light & Magic, Luma Pictures, RISE, and Weta Digital also worked on the film's visual effects.
 In early April, Disney shifted much of their Phase Four slate of films due to the pandemic, moving The Eternals' release date to February 12, 2021.
 In August, the film's title was officially shortened from The Eternals to Eternals, and the next month, the release date was pushed back to November 5, 2021.
 Reshoots had taken place by mid-November 2020.

-In January 2021, Zhao revealed that she was also a writer on the film, with Patrick Burleigh soon revealed to have worked on the script as well.
 Additional filming occurred in Los Angeles in early February, also under the working title Sack Lunch.
 Dylan Tichenor and Craig Wood serve as co-editors of the film.
 Tichenor said Zhao usually edits her own films and has "strong opinions", but on Eternals she was relying on Tichenor and Wood due to the size of the production and the ongoing awards season for Nomadland.
 Tichenor added that Zhao respected the pair's editing experience and point of view, and they made their first cut of the film without much input from her.
-They began adjusting the film based on Zhao's feedback, and were still working on the editing in April 2021.
+They began adjusting the film based on Zhao's feedback and were still working on the editing in April 2021.
 At the end of the month, Zhao said editing for the film was in its "final stretch", and Jashaun St. John was revealed to appear in the film, after previously starring in Zhao's film Songs My Brothers Taught Me (2015).